-The miniAdvanced Training Program (miniATP) offers a practical, in-depth course for healthcare professionals who need to teach, implement and investigate quality improvement, outcome measurement and management, of both clinical and non-clinical processes.
+The miniAdvanced Training Program (miniATP), an 11-day course, offers a practical, in-depth course for healthcare professionals who need to teach, implement and investigate quality improvement, outcome measurement and management, of both clinical and non-clinical processes.

 The miniAdvanced Training Program (miniATP) course offered through the Intermountain Healthcare Delivery Institute is designed to train senior leaders, middle management, and front-line health professionals in the theory and application of cost and quality control as well as the health services academic infrastructure.

 The miniATP course is designed to facilitate the development of skills and competencies needed by community physician leaders, clinical team members, and administrators to actively lead, participate in, and direct organizational clinical management efforts.

 The purpose of Intermountain Healthcare's miniATP is to give participants the understanding and tools necessary to conduct state-of-the-art clinical practice improvement projects and use quality improvement methods to manage and integrate clinical processes.

 As part of the course, each miniATP participant must select, complete, and report on an improvement project.
 The Institute analysts and staff provide consultation for your project.

 The miniATP course consists of a total of 11 days, divided into four sessions.
 It builds on the experience of Intermountain and brings clinical team members together to learn the theory and techniques of: